frc1678/lime-plotter/README.md

 ![Multiple Graphs](./images/multiple.png)

+## Plotting only a single plot from a config file

 Note: you can use the -Y flag to plot only a selected set of sections of the YAML file.
 EG `lime-plotter -L log -y multiple.yml -Y velocity` will plot only the first graph.

 ## Including an svg image (such as a field map)

-Can be done with a 'data_source' entry inside a plot:
+Indicating that a plot is actually a static SVG file to be used as a background, set the plot's `data_source` to `svg` inside a plot:

     plots:
       - data_source: svg